ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 {{site.data.keyword.gitrepos}} provides a powerful, but complex social coding environment in which users contribute to different projects and objects are shared.
 This environment can make it difficult to locate and delete your personal data.

 Your account profiles and settings, personal projects, groups, and snippets are associated with your Git account.
 If you delete your Git account, these objects are deleted.
-To delete personal data in another project, navigate to the project, and then modify it to remove your personal data, or delete the project entirely.
+To delete personal data in another project, go to the project, and then modify it to remove your personal data, or delete the project entirely.
 Make sure that you coordinate with other members of your team before you delete shared projects.

 Before you delete your Git account, delete your personal data from other projects.
-After you delete your Git account, it might be difficult or impossible to find all of the projects that you contributed to.
+After you delete your Git account, it might be difficult, or impossible to find all of the projects that you contributed to.
 {: tip}

 ### Personal and shared projects